InfoAmazonia/jeo-plugin/docs/layer-post.md

 ![Layer settings](img/layer-settings.png)

 There's also an **Edit interactions** button.
-Here, you can add popups to your layer when specific actions (clicking or hovering the mouse) are made (e.g: Clicking on a building and displaying its height)
+Here, you can add popups to your layer when specific actions (clicking or hovering the mouse) are made (e.g.: Clicking on a building and displaying its height)

 ![Layer interactions](img/layer-interactions.png)